 this was the ideal place to encourage C.E.R.F. examinations and we have

 made this our project each year.

 We would bring our motorhome to the event and

 arrange for a veterinary ophthalmologist to do the examinations.
 We annually

-have approximately fifty dogs that undergo examinations at these clinics.
+had approximately fifty dogs that underwent examinations at these clinics.

 Our dogs undergo an annual Canine Eye Registry Foundation examination.

 We feel the C.E.R.F. clinics are Lancelot’s Legacy to the breed.

 All of our breeding stock is show quality and are either champions of record or are being shown to their championship.

 Our puppies usually leave home at approximately 10-12 weeks of age.
 We examine them to determine which puppies will be “potential show” dogs and who will go out as “pets” at eight weeks of age.
 We use the term “potential show dogs” because it is impossible at this young age to guarantee a puppy will grow up to be show quality.
 “Show” dogs are sold on a very strict contract that requires them to be shown to their championship either by the owner, or us prior to their being used for breeding.
 They are co-owned by us as long as they are unaltered and being used for breeding, following obtaining their championship.
 In our opinion, “show dogs” are simply “pets” who go to shows on the weekend.
 When we sell a puppy as a “potential show dog” we make a commitment to help the new owners in learning to care for the coat and in training the dog for show.
 If they live reasonably close to us we also show their dogs for them or encourage them to do their own handling.
 When appropriate, we encourage them to place their dogs with a professional handler, and assist them in any way we can.